 From Little Seeds Grow Mighty Trees: Reflections on Experimental Archaeology in College Classrooms

-Tim Messner, Assistant Professor Department of Anthropology, State University of New York at Potsdam (US)
+Prof. Tim Messner, Department of Anthropology, State University of New York at Potsdam (US)

 Over the last half-decade, applied learning has become a powerful tool used inside (and outside of) the college classroom.
 It is widely recognized that these initiatives provide students with opportunities for hands-on learning that reinforce concepts and ideas presented in a textbook or lecture.
 In this presentation, I explore the role experimental and reconstructive archaeology can play in accomplishing these pedagogical goals.
 While building on the foundation of existing scholarship relating to the use of experimental archaeology in higher, this talk will push the focus forward by highlighting the different scales of impact these projects can take.
 Greater emphasis is placed on the efficacy of this pedagogical strategy in connecting students with higher level learning outcomes that only emerge through “high-impact” opportunities such as experimentation.
 To demonstrate these ideas, I draw on examples of student and faculty research conducted at the State University of New York at Potsdam.